gitpan/App-Sv/README.md

 - run->{$name}->{cmd}

-    The command to execute and monitor, along with command line options.
-Each command should be a string.
+    A command to execute and monitor, along with command line options.
+Each command should be a string or an array reference.
 This can also be passed as `run->{$name}` if no other options are specified.
 In this case the supervisor will use the default values for the requred parameters.

+- run->{$name}->{code}

+    A code reference to execute an monitor.
+This should be a code reference or an array containing a code reference as the first element and the arguments to be passed to the code reference as the subsequent elements.
+It can also be passed as `run->{$name}` if no other options are specified in which case the default parameters are used.
+The `run->{$name}-<{code}` and `run->{$name}-<{cmd}` options are mutually exclusive.

 - run->{$name}->{start\_retries}